ISCHEMIC STROKE / PREVENTION

 - rapidly progressive stenoses, in particular, seem to be associated with a higher risk of ischemic stroke

-- the data justify the use of serial duplex scans to follow carotid stenosis; there is no consensus on appropriate intervals
+- the data justify the use of serial duplex scans to follow carotid stenosis; there is no consensus on the appropriate intervals

 Plaque morphology